credfeto/action-case-checker/README.md

         uses: credfeto/action-case-checker@master
 ```

-On each push, it will now run the merge conflict finder
+On each push, it will now run the case sensitivity checker